Welcome to the Jungle!

 Then you insert this file into another program and it gives you a cross section of the slope.
 You then add on the cable yarder and see if the deflection will work, in this case it does, but not to the top of the slope/D-line.
 Therefore, the boundary for his block will be established at the end of the D-line.

 Streams – Streams are an important consideration due to fish or the connectivity to fish.
 In BC S1 – S4 are fish bearing, S5 and S6 are non-fish bearing, see table below.
 All water courses will need to be recced to see where the fish break is, traversed for mapping, inventoried and assessed.

 Below is a typical example of a fish break, so no fish will (normally) be able to get past this section of the stream.

 Here I was working on a stream and followed it to the mouth and came out to the sea!
-A definite perk of the job takes you to places that not many humans have been too.
+A definite perk of the job is that it takes you to some beautiful places in the province.

 So that’s engineering in a nutshell… Once everything has been ribboned, painted and tagged, it will be all be traversed with lasers and GPS so that an accurate map can be made for the client.
 It will be written up into a package and sent to the client, usually sent back with some alterations and then once it is all confirmed, the timber can be harvested.

 Below is a big production rate job we did in two days on the west coast of the Island.